FogSecurity/aws-size/README.md

 AWS services and resources have limits that can impact development.
 These limits (sometimes referred to as Service Quotas) can sometimes be adjustable (soft limits) or not (hard limits).
 In some cases, these can make development difficult as running into a limit late can result in larger or risky architectural changes.
 While AWS offers tooling to manage these and view visibility such as Service Quotas, Trusted Advisor, and more - these tools do not account for all limits and often refer to account or resource # limits, not necessarily limits within resources.
 Even open source tooling we looked at focuses on similar limits and Trusted Advisor coverage.  aws-size addresses this gap in coverage and visibility.

-Current Coverage: IAM, Organizations, EC2, S3, Systems Manager
+Current Coverage: IAM, Organizations, EC2, S3, Systems Manager, Lambda

 Imagine a scenario where someone is trying to apply least privilege and has appropriately used condition keys, granular IAM actions, and resources in their IAM policies.
 They may need to add another statement or action, but if they're out of character space - they will need to think creatively on how to adjust the policy.
 This tool will help bring visibility into those limits.
 Example workarounds in IAM are using wildcards (which can be dangerous), or splitting into multiple policies.
 These changes can be complex and can result in different configurations or unintended results.